World’s Longest Heated Oil Pipeline Project Scheduled to be Completed in 2027

-Uganda has provided recent insights on its ambitions regarding the world’s longest heated oil pipeline.
-The country has noted that it targets 2027 as a viable timeline to ensure the project is operational.
-Furthermore, the nation notes that the pipeline is still viable and will be operational in the next three years.
+The government of Uganda, through its minister of energy, Ruth Nankabirwa, has provided recent insights on its ambitions regarding the world’s longest heated oil pipeline.
+The country has noted that it targets 2027 as the expected timeline to ensure the project is operational.
+Furthermore, the nation notes that the pipeline is still in the works and will be operational by then.
 This is despite the financial delays that have been witnessed, blamed on activists’ protest that impede the project.
 Uganda’s government has defended itself, noting that their aim to ensure the country’s development of fossil fuels.

 “The East African crude oil pipeline is ongoing.
 We have invested a lot of money in exploring exploration and in critical infrastructure.
-We are now drilling,” noted Uganda’s energy minister Ruth Nankabirwa at the COP29 climate summit in Azerbaijan.
-Aiming to become an energy producer by 2027, Uganda will be able to export oil from two oilfields.
-The pipeline is expected to run through Tanzania to the port of Tanga.
+We are now drilling,” noted Nankabirwa at the COP29 climate summit in Azerbaijan.
+Aiming to enhance its energy industry, Uganda focuses on being able to export oil from two oilfields.
+The pipeline is expected to run through Tanzania to the port of Tanga as construction is already underway.

 The Significance of the World’s Longest Heated Oil Pipeline in East Africa